March 29, 2023

 • Kayaking

 The Vermont Teddy Bear Factory is a year round favorite for visitors from every corner of the world.
 Take a tour and you may spot a celebrity!
-Howard Stern recently sent his news crew and infamous Vermont resident, Bigfoot (Mark Shaw Jr.) to film a segment there.
+Howard Stern sent his news crew and infamous Vermont resident, Bigfoot (Mark Shaw Jr.) to film a segment there.
 Vermont Teddy Bear was a regular advertiser on the Howard Stern radio show at Sirius satellite radio.

 shelburne-vermont-william-alexander